UCL-ARC/fortran-tooling/testing/index.md

 **Stubbing**

 Stubbing is very similar to mocking.
 The concept of stubbing is to have well-defined responses to procedure calls within a test which do not require calls to actual src code.
-For example, if we are want to test `functionAB` which relies on some data which is usually returned from `functionA` which is compute intensive, we can essentially hard-code the response from `functionA` to speed up the test.
+For example, if we are want to test `functionB` which relies on some data which is usually returned from `functionA` which is compute intensive, we can essentially hard-code the response from `functionA` to speed up the test.
 ```f90
 call stubbedFunctionA(data)    ! retrieve the hard coded data values from a stub
 call functionB(data, output)  !
 Use these hard coded values in out procedure being tested